pallets/flask/docs/becomingbig.rst

 The :class:`~flask.Flask` class has many methods designed for subclassing.
 You can quickly add or customize behavior by subclassing :class:`~flask.Flask` (see the linked method docs) and using that subclass wherever you instantiate an application class.
-This works well with :ref:`app-factories`.
+This works well with :doc:`/patterns/appfactories`.
 See :doc:`/patterns/subclassing` for an example.

 Wrap with middleware.
 ---------------------

-The :ref:`app-dispatch` chapter shows in detail how to apply middleware.
+The :doc:`/patterns/appdispatch` pattern shows in detail how to apply middleware.
 You can introduce WSGI middleware to wrap your Flask instances and introduce fixes and changes at the layer between your Flask application and your HTTP server.
 Werkzeug includes several `middlewares